-2) Shop at Asian markets.
-There are several of these in Maryland.
-One of the better ones is Lotte, but also in Laurel there is the Super Best – We are always surprised at the cheaper prices at Super Best–but note that we tend to find that the items we buy there need to be consumed quickly as the cheapest items tend to be near the end of their shelf lives.
+3) Shop at Asian or International markets.
+There are many of these in Maryland (and most likely in your State too).
+One of the better ones is Lotte, but also in Laurel, there is the Super Best International Market.
+We are always surprised at the cheaper prices at Super Best–but note that we tend to find that the items we buy there need to be consumed quickly as the cheapest things tend to be near the end of their shelf lives.

 There are plenty of other Asian markets around…for example H-mart and Lotte in Ellicott City/Catonsville.
 And my current favorite Great Wall in Catonsville.
-You won’t find very much in the way of organics, but you will find a huge, unusual variety of fruits and vegetables and they’re suspiciously cheap.
-For example 3 bunches of green onions for $1.
-To find your nearest Asian market, just Google Asian Market in your city/state.
+You won’t find very much in the way of organics, but you will find a huge, unusual variety of fruits and vegetables, and they’re suspiciously cheap—for example, 3 bunches of green onions for $1.
+If you live in Columbia, you may want to visit La Mart – I am not always thrilled with the freshness of their vegetables, but they do have a large variety.
+To find the nearest Asian market in your State, just Google Asian Market in your city/state.
+You may also want to have a look at Lidl in Columbia which tends to have a pretty good selection.

 3) Get your fruits and vegetables wholesale by the case.
 Wholesale fruit markets aren’t for the faint of heart.
 You need to have time and a sense of adventure to make this happen, but it definitely does pay off.
 In Jessup, Maryland there are two places where consumers can go to get wholesale produce at the central distribution point.

-That’s right you can go the place supermarkets and restaurants get their fruits/vegetables and save.
-Below is a video that explains what to do if you decide to go to the Maryland Wholesale Produce Market – Conowingo Drive, Jessup Maryland.
-Note that when you go, you should probably expect to pay with cash and you’ll have to stop at a guard gate to explain what you’re doing there.
+That’s right, you can go the place supermarkets and restaurants to get their fruits/vegetables and save.
+Below is a video that explains what to do if you decide to go to the Maryland Wholesale Produce Market – Conowingo Drive, Jessup, Maryland.
+Note that when you go, you should probably expect to pay with cash, and you’ll have to stop at a guard gate to explain what you’re doing there.

-5) Farmers Markets – There are a few farmer’s markets around Howard County that have fairly decent variety and prices.
-Locations sometimes change but for instance the Howard County General Hospital and the Miller Library are two reliable places to find markets.
-Here is a resource with an up-to-date list with hours and days (typically farmers markets take place once per week in the specified location).
+5) Shop for fruits and vegetables at farmers’ markets.
+There are a few farmer’s markets around Howard County that have fairly decent variety and prices.
+Locations sometimes change but for instance, the Howard County General Hospital and the Miller Library are two reliable places to find markets.
+Here is a resource with an up-to-date list of hours and days (typically farmers markets take place once per week in the specified location).

 PRO TIP: One great thing about Farmer’s markets is the ability to actually talk to the people who grew the crops.
 This means that often you’ll be able to get a pretty good idea of how pesticide-happy the farmer was when growing them–often you will find a farmer who is actually using organic farming methods but who hasn’t yet been certified in organics and that can lead to significant savings.